unChaz/sci-fi-5e/docs/rules/space_travel.md

 ### Available Maneuvers

 ##### Match Velocity
 Whether engaging an enemy vessel, rendevouzing with an ally, or just docking at a space station, you always have to match velocity first.
 This can be done in most cases without a roll, but if you are attempting to match velocity with a fleeing ship, you must make a (dexterity) piloting check.
+If a ship is actively evading you, your ship must be able to match the max thrust of the ship you are pursuing.

 ##### Rendevouz
 Once you have matched velocity with another vessel, you must close the distance before docking.
 This can be done without a piloting check unless approaching an enemy, or alien vessel.
 The result of a successful rendevous is to be within range of a vessel or station to dock or fire weapons.